 - The expected ownership vesting of the equipment.

-Costs that should be budgeted and charged to a sponsored account include materials and supplies necessary for the fabrication, as well as any internal or external shop service fees.
+Costs that should be budgeted and charged as fabricated equipment include materials and supplies necessary for the fabrication, as well as any internal or external shop service fees.
 Although project personnel may participate in the fabrication, their salaries will not be exempt from the F&A rate assessment.
 Only labor costs that are implicit in the internal or external shop rates will be F&A exempt.
 Labor, travel, and other costs associated with the services of an outside party in a fabrication should be incorporated in the external shop service fees.

-If a fabricated equipment item will have an aggregate cost of less than $5,000, the individual costs for all acquisitions are subject to the relevant F&A rate.
-If you initially anticipate that the total fabrication will cost more than $5,000 and as such exempt the individual components from F&A but the final product ends up aggregating to less than $5,000 then all component costs will then be subject to F&A.
+If a proposal anticipates that the total fabrication will cost more than $5,000, but the final product ends up aggregating to less than $5,000 then all component costs will then be subject to F&A.

 Once your project is funded and you begin procuring fabricated equipment components, you will charge those individual costs to the equipment account code series (5000 series) but you will need to make a special notation on invoices prior to sending them to accounts payable.
 You must consult with your college business office prior to incurring fabricated equipment component costs so as to avoid administrative errors.